 *amount subject to change pending IRS regulation

-In support of the changing needs of families, the University’s Dependent Care Subsidy Program provides:
+In support of the changing needs of families, the University provides the following resources:

-If approved, your subsidy will be deposited by the University into a Dependent Care FSA on your behalf for use in 2020.
-Applicants must apply each year to receive this benefit.
-If you think you may qualify, complete the application by Dec.
-6, 2019.
-You will be notified after this date if your application is approved.
-For more information and a copy of the application, visit the Dependent Care Subsidy page.
+- If you think you may qualify for either the 2020 or 2021 benefit, complete the application by Dec.
+4. You will be notified after this date if you are approved.
+For more information and a copy of the application, visit the Dependent Care Subsidy Program webpage.

-Whether you’re just beginning your career or planning for retirement, Syracuse University provides assistance with meeting the financial demands of many of life’s most significant events.
-You can find resources to help plan for a financially secure future on the Financial Wellness website.
-Be on the lookout for upcoming opportunities to increase your financial know-how and understand the steps toward retirement readiness.
+Whether you’re just beginning your career or planning for retirement, the University provides assistance with meeting the financial demands of many of life’s most significant events.
+Now it is as important as ever to review your assets to ensure a financially secure future.

 Although you can change your retirement plan contributions at any time, Open Enrollment is a perfect time to evaluate what you’re setting aside for retirement and ensure you’re on track to meet your future goals.
 You can log in and review your retirement account balance online with TIAA and increase your voluntary contributions through MySlice.

-- Life Insurance and Accidental Death & Dismemberment (AD&D): Syracuse University provides you with life insurance and AD&D offered through MetLife, with options to purchase supplemental coverage for yourself and your family members at favorable group rates.
-Visit hr.syr.edu/life or hr.syr.edu/accidental to learn more.
+- Life Insurance and Accidental Death & Dismemberment (AD&D): The University provides you with life insurance and AD&D through MetLife, with options to purchase supplemental coverage for yourself and your family members at favorable group rates.
+Visit the Life Insurance page or the Accidental Death & Dismemberment (AD&D) Insurance page to learn more.
 A Statement of Health must be approved by MetLife before certain coverage is effective.
-Enroll or increase your supplemental life coverage to protect your family, and gain a valuable additional benefit: free will preparation [PDF].
+Enroll or increase your supplemental life coverage to protect your family and gain a valuable additional benefit—free will preparation.

 - Voluntary Long Term Disability Insurance: Offered through The Standard Life Insurance Company, this benefit provides supplemental income if you’re unable to work due to illness or injury.
-Review the information about the policy and how this benefit integrates with the University’s disability programs at hr.syr.edu/ltd.
+Review information about the policy and how this benefit integrates with the University’s disability programs.

-- Additional Benefits: Find out about Adoption Assistance, Auto and Home Insurance, and the Remitted and Dependent Tuition Benefits at hr.syr.edu/benefits.
+- Additional Benefits: Find out about Adoption Assistance and Auto and Home Insurance on the additional benefits page.

 Life circumstances can change from year to year, and Open Enrollment is a time to review who is covered under your benefits and add or remove dependents, if necessary.
 A few reminders:

-- If you add a dependent to any benefit plan, you must provide proof of eligibility (i.e., marriage license, domestic partner documentation, birth or adoption certificate, legal custody paperwork, etc.) Eligible dependent criteria can be reviewed at openenrollment.syr.edu/eligibility.
+- If you add a dependent to any benefit plan, you must provide proof of eligibility (i.e., marriage license, domestic partner documentation, birth or adoption certificate, legal custody paperwork, etc.).
+Eligible dependent criteria can be reviewed at the Benefits Eligibility Policy webpage.

-- Beneficiary designations can be updated through MySlice (for your life insurance policy) or at tiaa.org/syr (for your retirement account).
+- Beneficiary designations can be updated through MySlice for your life insurance policy or TIAA for your retirement account.

-- While you’re in MySlice, review your personal information, such as your address, military status, tax withholding information, direct deposit and emergency contact, and make any changes.
+- While you’re in MySlice, review your personal information, such as your address, military status, tax withholding information, direct deposit and emergency contacts, and make any changes.